leezx/cut-run-pipeline/README.md

 ```

 ## Step 2.
 Rename the sample (`all.sample.csv`) to biological meaningful name (such as M60a-IgG) `all.sample.labelled.csv`
-All downstream fq, bam, peak will based on this name.
+- All downstream fq, bam, peak will based on this name.
 It will great benefit for further analysis.
-suggestion: go to R and modify the name, or you can edit it in Excel.
+- Suggestion: go to R and modify the name, or you can edit it in Excel.

 ## Step 3.
 Run `run.1.qc.align.clean.sort.bed.bigwig.sh`
+- This script will read `all.sample.labelled.csv` per line
-process each fastq pairs, generate `bam frag bigwig`
+- Process each fastq pairs, generate `bam frag bigwig`

 ## Step 4.
 Run ``
+- This script will call peaks using macs3